fakhirali/ChitChat/README.md

 Trying to make a chatbot that has a better personality than me.

 In the meantime talk to john:
-`python john.py --size medium --device cpu`
+`python john.py --size medium --device cpu --persona advisor` to get options do
+`python john.py --help`

 TODO:
 - [x] Pre prompting